Ensono/amido.github.io/docs/nx/next/plugin-information.md

 import Init from './init.md'
-import NextInitDeployment from './init-deployment.md' import NextAuth from './next-auth.md' import NextAuthRedis from './next-auth-redis.md' import NextAuthRedisDeployment from './next-auth-redis-deployment.md' import Tabs from '@theme/Tabs';
+import NextInitDeployment from './init-deployment.md' import NextAuth from './next-auth.md' import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';